mborgerson/Compose/README.md

 Compose
 =======
-**Compose** is a simple blogging platform that I initially built over the course of a couple weekends to write and serve content on my [website](https://mborgerson.com).
+**Compose** is a really simple blogging platform that I built over the course of a couple weekends to write and serve content on my [website](https://mborgerson.com).

 I decided to use the [Go Programming Language](https://golang.org/) over other more popular languages largely because it's a language that I had been wanting to learn.
 As someone who loves C and Python, I think Go is pretty awesome.
 I highly recommend spending some time with it or trying it out for your next project.
 [MongoDB](https://www.mongodb.org/) is used to store all the data.